kndombe/AndroidTiledCalendar/README.md

   - `id`: the id of the entry corresponding to the clicked tile;
 - `onMonthChanged`: when the currently displayed month has been changed.
 This can happen after a swipe, a click on a cell from an adjacent month or from using the previous/next button.
 The notification comes with one parameter:
   - `date`: the currently selected date after this action;

-# Releases Updates
-## 1.0.1
-- Enabled dark/light mode and custom colors;
-- Previous and Next buttons changed to arrows;
-- Only use `Calendar` objects with `makeEntry`, no more `long`.
-This is to have a better control over elements such as time zones.

 # How to contribute to this repository
 - [x] Fork and clone repository